mdn/browser-compat-data/docs/data-guidelines.md

 }
 ```

-The event handler `onfocus` is included in the `focus_event` entry.
+The event handler `onfocus` is represented by the `focus_event` entry.
+Don't create features for `on` event handler properties.
 If an implementation doesn't support the event handler property, use `partial_implementation` with the note `"The <code>onfocus</code> event handler property is not supported."`.
-If an implementation doesn't support the event name, use `partial_implementation` with the note `"The <code>focus</code> event name is not supported."`.
+If only the `on` event handler property is supported and not the event name, use `"version_added": false`.

 If a specification has two sections (the event handler property and the event name), add both specification links.